metallb/metallb/README.md

 You should also note that MetalLB is currently a young project, so you should treat it as an "alpha" product.
-The [project maturity](docs/maturity.md) explains what that implies.
+The [project maturity](docs/maturity.md) page explains what that implies.

 # Usage